soly33tworks/ME-PHYS_Undergraduate_Courses/README.md

 **Note 2:** The quality of the codes tend to be better for the late periods of my curriculum.

+**Note 3:** Although some of the projects were "group" projects, usually I did most of the coding and modeling myself, so I did not include any work that I did not do myself entirely.

 - - -
 <p align="center">
 **IN DEVELOPMENT**